Net Worth

 Zayn Malik is an English professional singer and songwriter with an estimated net worth of $75 Million.

+Outside of his music career, Malik has begun dabbling in entrepreneurship.
+In late 2023, he became the co-owner of Mixoloshe, a non-alcoholic, female-founded beverage company.
 As Chief Creative Officer (CCO), Malik released his first flavor, Lychee Martini, featuring replicas of some of his tattoos on the can.
-He then promoted it to his 51.5 million followers on Instagram.
+He then promoted it to his 51.5 million Instagram followers.
 Mixoloshe makes various alcohol-free drinks, including whiskey, tequila, and gin.

 The beverages are available in 500 Walmart stores across the US and retail for $10 for a pack of four in-store and $35 for a pack of 12 online.
 According to sources, Malik is excited to disrupt the non-alcoholic beverage market, as he’s followed the shift in consumer preferences toward healthier, alcohol-free alternatives.